lawrencegripper/gripdev.xyz/content/posts/2024/docker-advanced-mount-config/index.md

 ---
-author: gripdev
+author: lawrencegripper
-draft: true
 category:
   - programming
   - docker
   - docker-compose
+  - advanced-docker
-date: "2024-10-08T21:02:00+00:00"
+date: "2024-10-08T07:02:00+00:00"
-title: "Advanced Docker: Mount inline config files from docker-compose file"
+title: "Simpler docker-compose with inline config files"
-url: /2024/10/08/advanced-docker-techniques
+url: /2024/10/08/advanced-docker-compose-inline-config
 ---

 So you have some config that you want to provide to a service started from `docker compose`.